skyssolutions/lynxchan/Readme.md

 * [cUrl](http://curl.haxx.se) 7.29.0, this is usually included too.
 * [ImageMagick](http://www.imagemagick.org/script/index.php) 6.9.10-64
 * [A front-end](https://gitgud.io/LynxChan/PenumbraLynx) that must either be placed on the `src/fe` directory or have it's absolute path set on the general.json file.
 Read the readme.md on src/be for more information about how to configure the path for the front-end.
+* [Sendmail](https://www.proofpoint.com/us/open-source-email-solution) 8.14.7 used to send e-mails.

 # Optional dependencies
 * [ffmpeg](https://www.ffmpeg.org/) 4.2 if mediaThumb setting is enabled.
 Requires zlib-devel on centOS to work properly when compiled from source.
-* [Sendmail](https://www.proofpoint.com/us/open-source-email-solution) 8.14.7 if the option to send e-mails through sendmail is enabled.
 * [file](http://www.darwinsys.com/file/) 5.11 if the option to validate upload mimetypes is enabled.
 * [exiftool](https://www.sno.phy.queensu.ca/~phil/exiftool/) 11.01 if the option to strip exif data is enabled.